-- Unless otherwise noted below, all restricted stock awards follow a standard vesting schedule which provides for 25% of the vesting on the first anniversary of the vesting commencement date and the balance of the shares vesting in equal monthly installments on the last day of each of the next 36 onemonth periods. - As of December 31, 2020, the Company was not publicly traded, and thus information related to the market value of securities that have not yet vested cannot be provided.
-Therefore, we have assumed a fair market value of \$5.00 per share, which is the share price paid by outside investors in our private placement transaction that closed in June 2020. - The total shares of restricted stock vest in equal monthly installments following the vesting commencement date on the last day of each of the next 48 one-month periods. - (4) 50% of these option awards become exercisable on the date of grant and the balance become exercisable in equal monthly installments over the next 24 months. - 33% of these option awards become exercisable on the date of grant and the balance become exercisable in equal monthly installments over the next 24 months.
+- (2) Vesting schedule: 25% on the first anniversary and the balance vesting in approximately equal monthly installments on the last day of each of the next 36 one-month periods. - (3) Vesting schedule: approximately equal monthly installments following the vesting commencement date on the last day of each of the next 48 one-month periods. - (4) Vesting schedule: 50% vest on the date of grant and the balance vest in equal monthly installments over the next 24 months. - (5) Vesting schedule: 33% vest on the date of grant and the balance vest in equal monthly installments over the next 24 months. - (6) Vesting schedule: vests in four equal annual installments, with the first installment vesting one year after the vesting commencement date.